Architecture Perspective

 Similarly, you can create tolerate and deny policies.

-While you are modeling your architecture, Teamscale will assess the created policies on the fly, if the checkboxes display assessment and update automatically in the right sidebar are marked.
+While you are modeling your architecture, Teamscale will assess the created policies on the fly, if the checkboxes "Display assessment" and "Auto-Update" in the right sidebar are checked.
 Teamscale assesses whether the created policies are violated by dependencies in the source code.

 This example shows, for example, that a modeled deny policy was, in fact, violated in the code by one dependency.
 Teamscale also displays source and target of the dependency and allows you to directly jump to the code file by clicking on the respective location link: